ProperForm Data Processing Addendum

 4. Details of Processing

-The subject matter, nature, purpose, duration, categories of Personal Data, and categories of Data Subjects involved in the processing of Provider Personal Data under this DPA are set forth in Exhibit A.
+The subject matter, nature, purpose, duration, categories of Personal Data, and categories of Data Subjects involved in the processing of Personal Data under this DPA are set forth in Exhibit A.

-5. Provider Obligations
+5. Business Obligations

 5.2.
 Accuracy and Quality.